Metacognition for SEND and Neurodivergent StudentsMetacognition for SEND and Neurodivergent Students - educational concept illustration

 Effective metacognitive strategies for ADHD:

 Self-monitoring tools help ADHD students develop awareness of their attention and understanding.
 Simple strategies like the "5-minute check" (stop every 5 minutes and ask "Am I understanding this?
-Do I need to re-read?") can be transformative when explicitly taught and practised.
+Do I need to re-read?") can be significant when explicitly taught and practised.

 Physical movement breaks support metacognitive regulation.
 Brief movement between thinking steps can help ADHD students reset and refocus.
 For example, "plan at your desk, walk to get materials, work at the table, return to desk to check".